 It Must be Bad—It’s All Carbs

 Oh, yeah, I almost forgot.
 Wheat might be high in carbs, but so are fruits and vegetables.
 The difference in “healthy” and “not healthy” is usually whether a food contains nutrition.
-Fruits and vegetables are loaded with so much more than “carbs.”
-They’re loaded with vitamins, minerals, and fiber.
+Fruits and vegetables contain so much more than carbs; they’re loaded with vitamins, minerals, and fiber.
 Unfortunately, our food doesn’t give us the same nutrients today that we got in the 1960s.
-(In case you are wondering, we have to eat forty cups of spinach today to get the same nutrition we got in one cup of spinach in 1960.)
+(In case you’re wondering, scientists agree that we have to eat forty cups of spinach today to get the same nutrition we got in one cup of spinach in 1960.)

 Here’s What I Think

-Considering that vitamins and oils are destroyed when flour is processed, and that glyphosate chelates nutrients, I believe there is no so-called health benefit.
+Vitamins and oils are destroyed when flour is processed, and glyphosate chelates nutrients.
+So what makes wheat a healthy food?
 What do you think?
 Do you think wheat is a health food?
 Does a “whole-grain” label make it healthy?
-Please let me know, in the comments below whether you think wheat is or is not a “healthy” food.
+Please let me know, in the comments below whether you think wheat is, or is not a “healthy” food.

 UPDATE: Thanksgiving 2015 I asked my daughter if she noticed anything different about the stuffing (her favorite of the Thanksgiving meal that this year contained bread made with Jovial’s Einkorn Flour) and she replied, “Yeah.
 I don’t feel horrible.”

-The inspiration for this long-overdue article was a recipe that ended up in my Facebook news feed that was being touted as “healthy.”
-I didn’t agree.
+A recipe in my Facebook news feed, touted as “healthy,” inspired me to write this article.
 You can read about that here: Are You Still Eating Wheat?
 Facebook Inspiration

 - Wheat sold in the United States was invented in the US in 1917 by hybridizing three separate grass species.

 - Wheat today has much more gluten than heritage wheat.